Chondria/SiB/docs/Running-unit-test-on-substrate-pallet.md

 ```

 ## Going in-depth
 In the previous section, we focused on how we can use substrate APIs to construct a mock runtime for tests.
 What we did not comment on, is how to mimic transactions and storage queries.

 Substrate exposes an I/O interface that enables you to run several tests independently of each other through **`sp_io::TestExternalities`**.  `sp_io::TestExternalities` is an alias of `sp_state_machine::TestExternalities`.

 `sp_state_machine::TestExternalities` can be viewed as a class that implements a wide array of methods that allows you to interact with a mock runtime.

 `sp_state_machine::TestExternalities` is implemented as a `struct` with an `impl` block.
 Its `impl` contains several helpful methods that can be employed in different test scenarios.
-A particular commonly used method is **`execute_with`**.
+A particular commonly used method is **`execute_with`** which is implemented like so:

 ```rust
 impl<H> TestExternalities<H>